craig-osterhout/docs/content/manuals/ai/sandboxes/governance/local.md

 If a domain remains blocked after you add a local allow rule, your organization likely enforces governance, which makes local rules inactive.
-Run `sbx policy ls` to check whether org governance is active; if the output starts with a `Policy rules` header listing a `Governance  Managed by <org>` line, it is.
-Add `--include-inactive` to confirm your rule shows an `inactive` status.
+Run `sbx policy ls` to check whether org governance is active; if the output starts with a `Governance: Managed by <org>` line, it is.
+Add `--wide --include-inactive` to confirm your rule shows an `inactive` status.
 If so, the block can only be lifted by updating the org policy in the Admin Console or via the [API](/reference/api/ai-governance/).